English 999: Support for English Composition I

 Attendance: Each class is important, so it is crucial that you be in class on time every class.
 I record attendance, and absences do affect your grade.
 Students with more than four non-illness-related absences fail the class.
 Students who must miss class because of illness (COVID or otherwise) should notify me before the missed class meeting.
 I will try to work with you on any major assignments you happen to miss (assignments other than reading quizzes), especially when you notify me of the absence missing class: email me whenever you must miss class.

 Late work: Late work receives a letter-grade penalty for each class day (i.e. Monday or Wednesday) the assignment is late.
+Work submitted more than three class days late will receive no higher grade than F.

 Reflection assignments are brief responses to writing experiences and Growth Mindset videos.